Ken Skupski

 Ken Skupski Jr. (born 9 April 1983) is a British former professional tennis player who specialised in doubles.

 He reached his career-high ATP doubles ranking of world No. 44 in July 2010, and won seven titles on the ATP Tour, most notably the 2021 Mexican Open alongside younger brother Neal Skupski, with whom he regularly competed from 2013.
 Skupski is a three-time Grand Slam quarterfinalist, having reached this stage at the 2017 Wimbledon Championships in both men's and mixed doubles, and the 2020 Australian Open in men's doubles.

 At the 2010 Commonwealth Games in Delhi, he won two medals representing England, silver in men's doubles with Ross Hutchins, and bronze in mixed doubles partnering Sarah Borwell.
 Skupski also represented Great Britain in the Davis Cup on two occasions in 2010.

 Early and personal life

 Ken Skupski was born in Liverpool.
 His father, Ken Sr. of Polish descent, is a retired police officer, his mother Mary is a golfer.

-Skupski is a big fan of Liverpool Football Club and is a keen golfer who plays as often as he can and has a handicap of six.
+Skupski is a fan of Liverpool Football Club and is also a keen golfer.

-As youngsters, the brothers once lost a game of doubles against a pairing with special educational and emotional needs, which they claim motivated them to train harder and which they attribute to their future success.